Field Recording Sourcebook..

 My field setup

 The graphic below illustrates my recording setup.
 It is rather overboard, but suits my needs.
 The parabolic microphone is highly directional, this makes it, in my opinion, high maintenence.
 The need to frequently re-point the dish at whoever is calling at the moment is always there.
-One additional agnst for me is the frequent situation where an "important" bird flys in at 90 degrees or more away from where the dish is pointed, calls loudly once or twice and then before I can pan the dish in its direction it flys off, show over.
+One additional agnst for me is the frequent situation where an unusual or "important" bird flys in above or behind from where the dish is pointed, calls loudly once or twice and then before I can pan the dish in its direction it flys off, show over.
+A second microphone to catch those birds is desired.

 Note that this setup is suited for my patch style of birding where setting a microphone on a tripod is appropriate.
 For mobile recording I expect a recorder with or without shotgun microphone is the better way to go so I include background on such microphones later on as well.